Power & UPS

 Do: Enable spin-down (Synology: Control Panel > HDD/SSD > HDD Hibernation; Unraid: Settings > Disk Settings; TrueNAS Scale: per-disk).
 Audit what prevents spin-down: Plex library auto-scan, video preview thumbnails, intro detection — disable all three.
 Mover schedule on Unraid: change from hourly to nightly.
 Re-measure after 24 hours of normal use.

-Expected result: Drives spun down for 16+ hours/day; idle wattage drops by 5W per drive that spins down successfully.
+Expected result: Drives spun down for 16+ hours/day; idle drops ~4-6W per drive that reaches standby (a 4-bay ≈ 9W saved).

 Enable PCIe ASPM (systems with dGPU or PCIe-attached NIC)